You should have an undergraduate Honours degree with an overall grade of 2:2 or international equivalent.

 Months of entry

 The University of Hull’s Master of Laws in International Law (Conflict, Security and Human Rights) (LLM) degree programme presents a total study of International Law as an academic and vocational discipline.
-This LLM allows you not only to understand the public (political), private (economic) and moral (human rights) theoretical and practical interactions of International Law but also to specialise in the legal study of conflict, security and human rights.
+This LLM allows you not only to understand the public (political), private (economic) and moral (human rights) interactions of international law in a theoretical and practical sense, but also to specialise in the legal study of conflict, security and human rights.

 This LLM is designed for students with a background in law, politics, international relations, social sciences, history and human geography.
-However, applicants are welcomed from all academic disciplines, including professional lawyers, public officials, human rights activists, diplomats, journalists and others who are interested in understanding public international law its role in responding to conflict, security and human rights challenges.
+However, applicants are welcomed from all academic disciplines and career paths, including professional and aspiring lawyers, public officials, human rights activists, diplomats, journalists and others who are interested in understanding public international law and its role in responding to conflict, security and human rights challenges.

 Qualification, course duration and attendance options